David S. Wills: Career

 Wills is the editor of Beatdom literary journal, which he founded in 2007.
 The journal focuses on the writings of the Beat Generation and includes essays, interviews, reviews, and poetry.
 Prominent interviewees include Patti Smith, Hank Williams III, Richie Ramone, Gary Snyder, Carolyn Cassady, Ken Babbs, and Bill Morgan.

 Wills is the author of Scientologist!
 William S. Burroughs and the 'Weird Cult, a study of the Beat author's decades-long relationship with the Church of Scientology.
 Journalist Tony Ortega called it “an engrossing read” and “a road map for future scholars.”
 Wills later wrote a book about Allen Ginsberg titled World Citizen: Allen Ginsberg as Traveller, which was named "Scottish Book of the Week" soon after its release.

 In 2021, Wills published High White Notes: The Rise and Fall of Gonzo Journalism, a study of the work of Hunter S. Thompson.
 It was released on the 50th anniversary of the publication of Fear and Loathing in Las Vegas.
 Wills' book explores the creation of Gonzo journalism, dispels various myths about the author, and explains Thompson's descent into inconsistent and often incoherent writing.
 It has been praised for its "exhaustive and unequaled research."

 Wills frequently contributes writings on the Beat Generation and other twentieth-century literature to Quillette, Lithub, Mental Floss, Evergreen Review, and other publications.
 He has worked with the U.S. Library of Congress and the Dutch government to celebrate the work of Allen Ginsberg.
 He has also worked with the Allen Ginsberg Estate to document the decades-long friendship between Ginsberg and Hunter S. Thompson.
+He wrote an essay on Ginsberg's time in China for the anthology Allen Ginsberg in Context, published by Cambridge University Press.

 In addition to writing and editing, Wills works as a lecturer.
 In 2021, he gave the keynote address at the European Beat Studies Network conference, and in 2023, he lectured on Hunter S. Thompson in San Luis Obispo, California.